-Grade Level: 10, 11, 12Required: PLTW IED or POE

-Credits: 1 credit per semester; 2 semesters Offered 2018-19 & 2020-21 school years
+- Grade Level: 10-12 - Required Prerequisites: PLTW IED & POE - Credits: 1 credit per semester; 2 semesters - Qualifies as a quantitative reasoning course - Counts as elective or directed for all diplomas

-PLTW DIGITAL ELECTRONICS IVY TECH EECT 112
+COURSE #553801/553811 IVY TECH EECT 112 3 credits

 Course encompasses design and application of electronic circuits and devices found in video games, watches, calculators, digital cameras, and thousands of other devices.
 Instruction includes the application of engineering and scientific principles as well as the use of Boolean algebra to solve design problems.
 Using computer software that reflects current industry standards, activities should provide opportunities for students to design, construct, test, and analyze simple and complex digital circuitry will be used to develop and evaluate the product design.
 This course engages students in critical thinking and problem-solving skills, time management and teamwork skills.